The Regency Wardrobe collection - research & making - Dressed for promenading

 An 1830s large metal belt buckle from the collection of The Met.
 Please see: https://www.metmuseum.org/art/collection/search/80008629?rpp=60&pg=2&rndkey=20120404&ft=*&when=A.D.+1800-1900&what=Costume&pos=87

-Though obviously my medium is different to the fabric and mixed media combinations I look at during my research, it's possible to reflect certain techniques and styles, textures, weights, and patterns whilst adding the twist that it's all made from paper.
+Though obviously my medium is different to the fabric and mixed media combinations I look at during my research, I've tried to reflect many particular techniques and styles, textures, weights, and patterns with the the twist that it's all made from paper.

-I chose to place the overly large feature on the belt of this piece not on the back as the bow is shown to have been at the start of this post but on the front.
-I cut it as if pierced metal work and used a stiff card edging to strengthen it.
-The cut work echoed that in the body of the piece and the size seemed to balance up weight and scale of the collar.
+I chose to place an overly large feature on the belt of this piece in tribute to the big bow shown above but on the front.
+I wanted to cut it though to reflect pierced metal work and used a stiff card edging to strengthen it.
+The cut work echoed that in the body of the piece and the size seemed to balance up the weight and scale of the collar.

-Final images of this piece are as yet lacking, please check back.
-Here are four more work in progress shots showing something of how it is designed to appear in the dark, when exhibited, in the pictures it stands alongside The Chain Pier Pelisse.
+Final images of this piece are yet to be taken, please check back.
+Here are four more work in progress shots showing something of how it is designed to appear in the dark, in the pictures it stands behind The Chain Pier Pelisse.

-As it says in the quote at the start of this entry the term "walking dress" would include any matching bonnet, parasol etc. And these three outfits will be shown likewise with a bonnet, parasol etc
+As it says in the quote at the start of this entry the term "walking dress" would include any matching bonnet, parasol etc. And these three outfits have been designed to be shown alongside a white bonnet, parasol etc

 Please click on the bonnet to find out more about how it was made

-Each of these three whitework walking dresses has been designed to glow in the dark with extra shadow-shape detailing not visible in day-light.
-They were also designed to stand together amidst projected imagery and with accompanying audio; the projection and audio coming on each time the lights would go off.
+These three whitework walking dresses were designed to glow in the dark with extra shadow-shape detailing not visible in day-light.
+As well as being designed to stand together amidst projected imagery they were also created with accompanying audio in mind; the projection and audio planned to come on each time the overhead light would go out.
 To this end, as part of this project, I commissioned Broadside ballad singer Jennifer Reid to source and sing snippets of ballads that relate in some way either to Brighton or fashion or elements of the designs.
 She did an amazing job and the five final extracts will be able to be heard when the pages that relate to these pieces on my website go live after the collection has been shown.